-Also, you may have to face many hurdles during those trips and that is what that makes the journey memorable and adventurous, isn’t it?
-But still, you need to go safely and prepared specially on an unpredictable road in a unpredictable weather you are travelling.
+You may have to face many hurdles during those trips and that is what that makes the journey memorable and adventurous, isn’t it?
+But still, you need to go safely and prepared specially on an unpredictable road in unpredictable weather when you are traveling.
+Unfortunately sometimes through no fault of your own accidents can happen, which may result in you having to speak to a legal professional potentially click here to learn more or a police agency, which can be stressful for anybody.
 If you are a person who loves road trips either on a bike or a car and you are planning to visit Tawang in Arunachal Pradesh then you will find these ten tips very helpful.

 10 Things to Know if you are planning for a road trip to Tawang